All Posts Apr 2026 Mar 2026 Feb 2026

 Destination Guide March 6, 2026 7 min read

-Sargassum at Tulum Beach: The Honest Guide for 2026 Visitors
+Sargassum at Tulum: The Honest Guide for 2026 Visitors

 Tulum is one of the most photographed destinations in the Caribbean — and one of the most sargassum-affected.
 Here's the reality, the timing, and why it's still worth visiting.